What makes electric cars better for the environment than conventional cars?

 What about end life emissions?

-As time moves forward, EV batteries will last longer and may have a second life as domestic storage batteries - so reducing the overall carbon impact
+As technology progresses, EV batteries will last longer and may have a second life as domestic storage batteries - so reducing the overall carbon impact.

 What other emissions are caused by cars?